Rajib-Sarwar/VizuryEventLogger-iOS-SDK/README.md

 # VizuryEventLogger-iOS-SDK
-This is a test repo to sharer framework
+This is a test repo to share framework